brendt/stitcher.io/src/content/blog/2017-04-27-simplest-plugin-support.md

 	└── README.md
 ```

 The only requirement for a package to be "a plugin" is a class implementing the `Brendt\Stitcher\Plugin\Plugin` interface.
 In this example, that would be `My\MyPlugin`.
-When this class can be auto loaded with composer, your plugin is ready!
+When this class can be autoloaded with composer, your plugin is ready!

 ### Plugin interface